kelsey-ek/of7azure/GUIDE/Failover.md

     default (default)   kubernetes.io/azure-disk   6d1h
     managed-premium     kubernetes.io/azure-disk   6d1h
     ```
 * Those four storage classes are provided by Azure service.
-You can create custom storage class (StorageClass will be discussed in 1.2.3 part)
+You can create custom storage class.
+StorageClass will be discussed in [1.2.3 part](#123-storage-class).

 * In this case, I will use managed-premium to use Azure Kubernetes Service(AKS).